alchemyplatform/alchemy-web3/README.md

 An object with the following fields:

-- `ownedNfts`: An array of NFT objects that they address owns.
+- `ownedNfts`: An array of NFT objects that the address owns.
 Each NFT object has the following structure.
   - `contract`:
     - `address`: The address of the contract or collection that the NFT belongs to.
   - `id`: